-- All students have a personal tutor, with whom they meet regularly, particularly during the first year where small group tutorials are used to discuss the core physics courses and associated coursework/problem sheets.
-Tutors offer help on both academic matters, such as choice of option courses, and on pastoral matters. - The Year Directors of Studies, the Director of Programmes, as well as the Senior Tutor are available to give help and advice as required. - One of the primary functions of the Faculty Office is student support and guidance.
-The Faculty Office is able to provide information on wide range of topics, including programme regulations, special consideration procedures, appeals, and much more. - The student physics society Physoc organizes a "parenting" scheme in which all new arrivals are looked after by senior physics students.
-Physoc also runs an academic mentoring scheme that aims to provide academic tutoring, help and advice for students by students. - In the first and second year, each core module has an associated compulsory problems class where demonstrator provide individual help on the course material and/or coursework; - Students normally work in pairs on final year projects, which are supervised by a member of academic staff who is likely to be an internationally respected expert. - Most modules provide printed lecture notes that are either distributed or are available online. - · Key transferable skills are embedded throughout our courses, particularly those which contain coursework or laboratory work. - · Provision is made for any student who specifically wishes to consult a female member of staff. - We are proud of the friendly atmosphere in Physics & Astronomy.
+All students have a personal tutor, with whom they meet regularly, particularly during the first year where small group tutorials are used to discuss the core physics courses and associated coursework/problem sheets.
+Tutors offer help on both academic matters, such as choice of option courses, and on pastoral matters.
+The Year Directors of Studies, the Director of Programmes, as well as the Senior Tutor are available to in the Year Directors of Studies, the Director of Programmes, as well as the Senior Tutor are available to give help and advice as required.

+One of the primary functions of the Faculty Office is student support and guidance.
+The Faculty Office is able to provide information on wide range of topics, including programme regulations, special consideration procedures, appeals, and much more.

+The student physics society Physoc organizes a "parenting" scheme in which all new arrivals are looked after by senior physics students.
+Physoc also runs an academic mentoring scheme that aims to provide academic tutoring, help and advice for students by students.

+In the first and second year, each core module has an associated compulsory problems class where demonstrator provide individual help on the course material and/or coursework;

+Students normally work in pairs on final year projects, which are supervised by a member of academic staff who is likely to be an internationally respected expert.

+• Most modules provide printed lecture notes that are either distributed or are available online.

+Key transferable skills are embedded throughout our courses, particularly those which contain coursework or laboratory work.

+• Provision is made for any student who specifically wishes to consult a female member of staff.

+• We are proud of the friendly atmosphere in Physics & Astronomy.
 Members of staff are happy to be approached for help.
 The Faculty Office also provides support for students throughout their programmes.